apache/doris-website/docs/compute-storage-decoupled/creating-cluster.md

 bin/start_fe.sh --daemon
 bin/stop_fe.sh
 ```

-In the compute-storage decoupled mode, the FE will automatically discover the corresponding BE nodes, and there is no need for manual operation such as `alter system add` and `drop backend`.

 After startup, if the above configuration items are all correct in the logs, it indicates that the system has started to function normally, and you can connect to the FE through a MySQL client for access.